Why use Nix package manager, even on macOS?

 Each project also gets its own shell with its own tools.
 No global pollution.
 If a dependency update breaks something, pin it to the previous version in one edit and move on.

 This blog you’re reading right now is a concrete example.
-It’s built with Hugo, and the only thing I need to run it locally is a flake.nix sitting in the repo root:
+It’s built with Hugo, and the only thing I need to run it locally is a flake.nix (and lockfile) sitting in the repo root:

 {